kilvo/LearningJ/README.md

 # LearningJ
-Use GitHub to help learn Jn language (jsoftware.com)
+Use GitHub to help learn J language (jsoftware.com)